cpp-for-yourself/lectures-and-homeworks/lectures/const_correctness.md

 # Const correctness
 I like to think that the attention span of a typical software engineer is very close to that of a goldfish.
 At least that's true for myself.
 So we have to do everything in our power to reduce the amount of things we have to keep in our head when writing, and even more importantly, reading the code.
-Using `const` correctly with classes (also knows as **"const correctness"**) helps us with this.
+Using `const` correctly (also knows as **"const correctness"**) helps us with this.

-Let's see some concrete examples!

 <!-- Intro -->